shaiksandhya/devops/Notes-04-09.md

 .net - dll
 all languages --> .zip

-RDBMS --> SQL --> Relation Database management system -->It has Rows and Columns NoSQL --> No SQL -> no tables no rows and columns --> data is based on documents and collections --> js files
+RDBMS --> SQL --> Relation Database management system -->It has Rows and Columns.
+NoSQL --> No SQL -> no tables no rows and columns --> data is based on documents and collections --> js files

 By default some servers mostly DB servers, you can't open them apart from local server. this is for security